madpsy/xpa125b_controller/README.md

 3. Reapply power

 The LED should start blinking fast and is waiting for a client connection.
 See the `Bluetooth Serial Console` below for examples of how to connect to it.

+# MAX3232

+The MAX3232 is an RS-232 transceiver which operates at 3V3 TTL so is perfect for a D1 Mini.
+We can use this for interfacing with RS-232 based devices, such as:

+1. Elecraft KX-2/KX-3
+2. Hardrock-50 amplifier

+If you wanted to run an Elecraft radio with the Hardrock-50 amplifier you could set the Hardrock-50 to `Yaesu 817` mode and use stepped voltages for control instead of serial.
+In that case in the controller configuration set `amplifier` to `minipa50` and connect the band pin on the Hardrock-50 to pin `D2` on the controler.
+See the amplifier's manual for more details.

+By default the MAX3232 uses the same pins as the HC-05 so decide which you need for your scenario.
+You could of course reassign the pins to have both running at once.

+1) `VCC` on the MAX3232 to the D1's `5VDC` pin
+2) `GND` on the MAX3232 to the D1's `GND` pin
+3) `TXD` on the MAX3232 to the D1's `D4` pin
+4) `RXD` on the MAX3232 to the D1's `D5` pin

+In the controller configuration:

+1. Set `max3232_enabled` to `true`
+2. Set `max3232_baud` to `38400` (or whatever you need)

+That's it as far as configuration goes.

 # Configuration